vitalyrodnenko/geeknote/README.md

 --format &lt;in what format to save the note - plain or markdown&gt;
 :   Set the engine which to use while files uploading. *gnsync* supports markdown and plain text formats.
 By default it uses plain text engine.

---logpath &lt;path to logfile&gt;
-:   *gnsync* can log information about syncing and with that option you can set the logfile.

 --notebook &lt;notebook where to save&gt;
 :   You can set the notebook which will be syncronized with local directory.
 But if you won't set this option, *gnsync* will create new notebook with the name of the directory that you want to sync.

+--all &lt;whether to synchronize all notebooks&gt;
+:   You can specify to synchronize all notebooks already on the server, into subdirectories of the path.
+Useful with --two-way to do a backup of all notes.

+--logpath &lt;path to logfile&gt;
+:   *gnsync* can log information about syncing and with that option you can set the logfile.

+--two-way &lt;whether to do a two-way sync&gt;
+:   Normally *gnsync* will only upload files.
+Adding this flag will also make it download any notes not present as files in the notebook directory (after uploading any files not present as notes)

 ### Description
 The application *gnsync* is very useful in system adminstration, because you can syncronize you local logs, statuses and any other production information with Evernote.